 Also, Edith has a big responsibility keeping Tikondane’s 40 or so products under control, for example: cassava flour which is produced by the Tiko crew; and bedspreads which are woven in the Tiko craft department.
 Edith must know how many kilos of cassava came in from the villages – people here are happy if they count the sacks, never mind the weight – and then she has to get them to weigh the result.
 The cassava flour then gets taken to the food shop and the kitchen.
 Edith has a very important role as an intern learning how to become a supervisor/manager.
 She is doing a wonderful job.

-Next month we will feature more of Tikondane’s exceptional interns…stay tuned….
+Over the next few months we will feature more of Tikondane’s exceptional interns…stay tuned….